f2xiao/Node.js-and-Express/server/http.md

   1. included in the uri
-  2. use url module's parse() to extract req.url
+  2. use url module's parse() to extract req.url `{pathname, query}=url.parse(req.url, true)`

 - POST:
   1. to get the data tranferred through post request
   2. it can be accessed through data event in the req body `req.on('data', chunk=>{})`
-  3. once data transferred is done, the end event is called and can be used to acess the result data `req.on('end',()=>{console.log(querystring.parse(postData));});`
+  3. once data transferred is done, the end event is called and can be used to acess the result data, need to use querystring to parse the data
+     `req.on('end',()=>{console.log(querystring.parse(postData));});`

 ## Route